stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 \#stratapp changes the game on how consulting work gets identified, sold and delivered.

-\#stratapp provides more data and insights than any other tech.
+How?  #stratapp provides more data and insights than any other tech.

 * See everything, at all levels in real time
 * Deliver work in a way that is alive and interactive